bwest937/bwest937.github.io/VaultHome/wellhrm/6. Rules/Magic/Casting A Spell.md

 #### Magic Dice [MD]

 Instead of spell slots, spells of all kinds are cast with Magic Dice [MD].
 Casters get one d6 [MD] per level.
 When casting a spell, roll at least one [MD].
 On a roll of 4-6, the [MD] is not expended and can be used again that day.
-Spells of a higher level don't cost any extra [MD], but they do add to your initiative (+1 for every level past 1).
+Spells of a higher level don't cost any extra [MD], but they do take longer to cast (*-1 initiative for every spell level past 1*).
 [MD] replenish when you get a Good Rest.

 #### Additional [MD]